Cape Elizabeth, Maine: Fort Williams era (1872–1962)

+Modern era

+Cape Elizabeth has developed into one of Maine's wealthiest communities while preserving its historic character.
+Since 1998, the town has hosted the Beach to Beacon 10K road race from Crescent Beach State Park to Portland Head Light.
+The Cape Elizabeth Land Trust protects 560 acres across 22 parcels, maintaining extensive trail systems that reflect the community's commitment to balancing development with conservation.

 Geography

 According to the United States Census Bureau, the town has a total area of 45.93 sqmi, of which 14.70 sqmi is land and 31.23 sqmi is water.
 The nearest city is South Portland.
 Cape Elizabeth shares a border with South Portland to the north and Scarborough to the west.

 The town includes two islands.
 Ram Island is a small and unoccupied island southwest of Richmond Island.
 This should not be confused with Ram Island Ledge which contains Ram Island Ledge Light and is within Portland, Maine.
 The 226 acre Richmond Island, originally inhabited by Native Americans, then English settlers, is now uninhabited except by a small herd of sheep.
-It is privately owned by the Sprague family, the most prominent property owners in Cape Elizabeth, whose substantial estate also includes Ram Island Farm on the mainland.

 Cape Elizabeth is the home of three coastal parks: Fort Williams Park, Two Lights State Park, and Crescent Beach State Park.
 Additionally, the Cape Elizabeth Land Trust, a private nonprofit corporation, protects 560 acre of land on 22 different parcels for public use, maintaining a large system of connecting non-motorized trails on most.

 The town itself has 923 acres of land owned or under easement protection for conservation purposes.